project-codeflare/rayvens/README.md

 The mode can also be specified using environment variable `RAYVENS_MODE`.
 But the mode specified in the code if any takes precedence.

-Camel is designed to pull dependencies dynamically from Maven Central at run time.
-While it is possible to preload dependencies to support air-gapped execution environments, Rayvens does not handle this yet.

 ### Local Mode Prerequisites

+Local mode is intended to permit running Rayvens anywhere Ray can: on a developer laptop, in a virtual machine, inside a Ray cluster, or standalone.
+While operator mode is tailored for container platforms like Kubernetes and OpenShift, it possible to use local mode on these platforms as well.

 Local mode requires the [Camel-K client](https://camel.apache.org/camel-k/latest/cli/cli.html), Java, and Maven